Flat double braids

 8-loop flat double braids

 Flat double braids of 8 loops.
+Set-up instructions for 3 rightmost braids (along with several other zig-zag braids) here, rest of braids here.
 Embroidery floss, 5/2 perle cotton, linen, rayon

 10-loop flat double braid, pattern sampler

-I didn’t make a separate video for a 6-loop flat braid, but if you’ve already learned the 6-loop double braid from my introductory double braid tutorial, the 8-loop videos below should make it clear what you need to do to make a flat six-loop braid.
+In this tutorial, I didn’t make a video for 6-loop flat braids.
+If you’ve already learned the 6-loop double braid from my introductory double braid tutorial, the 8-loop videos below should make it clear what you need to do with 6 loops.
+The only difference is that (with six loops) the first move on each hand would only go through ONE loop, not through two loops.

 Two 6-loop flat double braids

-The yellow, orange and gray 10-loop flat braid in my right sidebar had multiple instances of loop-linking, which is what created the various patterns.
-In this braid, all the loops are of single colors — no bicolor loops.
-It could have had even more columns of colors if I had used bicolor loops.
+The yellow, orange and gray braid in my right sidebar is a flat, 10-loop double braid, like the ones I am teaching here.
+However, it had loop-linking in multiple parts of the braid, which is what created the various patterns.
+Its loops are all single-color loops — no bicolor loops.

 8-loop FLAT double braid: